Dick Nolan (American football): Coaching career

 Nolan was well known for wearing business suits while coaching, as did many other coaches during his era.
 The NFL has since disallowed this practice in most circumstances due to the league signing exclusive apparel deals with sportswear companies (specifically Reebok and Nike).
-The league made an exception after Nolan's death in 2007, allowing Nolan's son Mike and Jack Del Rio, coach of the Jacksonville Jaguars, to wear suits in the elder Nolan's honor.
+The league made an exception after Nolan's death in 2007, allowing Nolan's son Mike, coach of the 49ers and Jack Del Rio, coach of the Jacksonville Jaguars, to wear suits in the elder Nolan's honor.